elevy99927/devops-mcp-webui/README.md

 **Then open http://localhost:3000 and start chatting with your cluster!**

 **Example queries:**
-- "What pods are running in kube-system?"
+- "What's the status of the payment service?"
+- "Scale the backend to 5 replicas"
+- "Why is the frontend application slow?"
+- "Install monitoring tools in the production namespace"
-- "Show me all services in default namespace"
+- "Show me all failed deployments"
-- "Create a new namespace called production"
+- "Create a new environment for staging"
-- "Install Jenkins using Helm in the jenkins namespace"

 ---